MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-entity-lookup.md

 ## Add a lookup column (Many-to-one relationship)

-To add a lookup relation to an table, create a relation under the **Relationships** tab and specify the table with which you want to create a relationship.
+To add a lookup relation to a table, create a relation under the **Relationships** tab and specify the table with which you want to create a relationship.

 1. On [powerapps.com](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), expand the **Data** section and click or tap **Tables** in the left navigation pane.